stooblie/capstone_fighting_fake_news/README.md

 ### **3. Oversampling Correction**

   A second significant challenge was managing an unbalanced dataset.
-The system is essentially finding a 'needle in a haystack', meaning only a small percentage of the images I am analyzing would be positive targets.
+The system is essentially finding a 'needle in a haystack', meaning only a small percentage of the images from the web scrape would actually be fake/positive targets.
 This is problematic for classification in machine learning, because the models will lean too heavily towards a negative classification if the vast majority of the dataset falls under that category.

   In order to correct for this, I deployed a technique called Synthetic Minority Over-sampling Technique (SMOTE).
-This involved taking my test images that I know should be detected as true positives by the system, and synthetically creating new observations from that dataset that are effectively weighted averages of similar test images.
-This allowed me to expand my sample of positives and ensure my model would not overfit and predict too many images as real.
+This involved taking the test images that should be detected as true positives by the system, and synthetically creating new observations from that dataset that are effectively weighted averages of similar test images.
+This expanded the sample of positives, and ensured the model would not overfit and lean too heavily toward a negative classification.

 ### **4. Image Comparison**

-  There are many different ways to 'measure' an image, and it was important for me to research some of the most popular methods for image matching in order to ensure that I was efficient with the progression of my experiment.
+  There are many different ways to 'measure' an image, and it was important to research some of the most popular methods for image matching in order to ensure that the experiment progressed efficiently.
 There are four general measurement techniques I tried for the comparison with mixed results.
-For the purpose of computation speed, I converted all the images to grayscale for the analysis.
+For the purpose of computation speed, all the images were converted to grayscale.

   **Histogram**

   This involves converting the image into a histogram representation of the pixel intensities.
-Comparing the pixel intensity histograms between images proved to be a fast and indicative feature for the model.
+Comparing the pixel intensity histograms between images using OpenCV's built in compareHist method proved to be a fast and indicative feature for the model.
 The depiction below shows an example of how this technique works to represent each pixel of the photo:

   ![Histogram Sample](https://github.com/stooblie/capstone_fighting_fake_news/blob/master/images/project/histogram_sample.jpg)